-Then there are titles like Witness, which is visually beautiful and very immersive.
-When I play Witness I feel really chill, and the puzzles are great little brain-teasers too.
+Then there are games like Witness, which is visually beautiful and very immersive.
+When I play Witness, I feel really chill, and the puzzles are great little brainteasers too.

 Or you could just play Deepak Chopra’s Leela, which is an old XBox 360 title all about meditating—I didn’t include it in the list because a) it’s old and b) I’m not a fan of it.
 But check it out if you’re interested.

 This is because meditating puts you into a hyper-aware state.
-If you engage in an activity that floods your mind with information (e.g. playing, watching high-octane movies etc.) there is an increased risk of seizure.
+If you engage in an activity that floods your mind with information (e.g. playing games or watching high-octane movies) there is an increased risk of seizure.

 Here’s the deal:

-Play games to relax.
-And sure, feel Zen while you play, but do not actually meditate while playing.
+Play games to relax, but do not actually meditate while playing.
 This is a friendly warning to help you guys out.